wking/lesson-manager/04-howto.md

 bower.json  index.md
 ~~~

-The example above don't have any dependence.
-Let test with one lesson that has
+The example above don't have any dependencies.
+Let test with a lesson
-dependencies:
+that has dependencies:

 ~~~
 $ bower --config.directory=. install https://github.com/SoftwareCarpentryLessonManager/shell-based-bc.git